 The Human Relations Area Files, Inc. (HRAF) has been engaged in cross-cultural research since 1949 and encourages comparative studies of human cultures and societies throughout the world.
-The eHRAF World Cultures and eHRAF Archaeology databases facilitate these types of studies by indexing and coding vast stores of ethnographic knowledge across nearly 400 cultures.
-HRAF also sponsors the peer-reviewed journal Cross-Cultural Research..
+The eHRAF World Cultures and eHRAF Archaeology databases facilitate these types of studies by indexing and coding vast stores of ethnographic knowledge across over 400 cultures.
+HRAF also sponsors the peer-reviewed journal Cross-Cultural Research.

-An overview of cross-cultural research.
-This page explores key issues of cross-cultural research including sampling, coding, and how eHRAF can fit within your research design.
+Key issues of cross-cultural research including sampling, coding, and how eHRAF can fit within your research design

-HRAF’s Basic Guide to Cross-Cultural Research.
-This brief guide takes you through the basic steps of a cross-cultural study using the eHRAF World Cultures (online) or the eHRAF Collection of Ethnography (paper and fiche versions).
+Walk through the basic steps of a cross-cultural study using eHRAF World Cultures (online) or the eHRAF Collection of Ethnography (paper and fiche versions)

 HRAF's free, open access database and introductory course for cross-cultural research